Michael Curtiz: 1950s

 Curtiz directed The Scarlet Hour (1956), which starred newcomers Carol Ohmart and Tom Tryon.
 It was reported that Curtiz was temperamental and disliked the script.
 The film was a commercial failure.

 Another musical, King Creole (1958), starred Elvis Presley and Carolyn Jones.
 When asked to direct Presley, who was then the "king of rock and roll", Curtiz could only laugh, assuming Presley would be unable to act.
 After a few conversations with him, however, his opinion changed: "I began to sit up and take notice," Curtiz said, adding, "I guarantee that he'll amaze everyone.
 He shows formidable talent.
 What's more, he'll get the respect he so dearly desires."
 During filming, Presley was always the first one on the set.
 When he was told what to do, regardless of how unusual or difficult, he said simply, "You're the boss, Mr. Curtiz."

-The script, the music, and the acting all came together to produce a remarkable picture, the likes of which Presley never matched in his career.
+The script, the music, and the acting all came together to produce a remarkable picture, the likes of which Presley never again matched in his career.
 It received good reviews: Variety magazine declared that the film "Shows the young star [Presley] as a better than fair actor".
 The New York Times also gave it a favorable review: "As for Mr. Presley, in his third screen attempt, it's a pleasure to find him up to a little more than Bourbon Street shoutin' and wigglin'.
 Acting is his assignment in this shrewdly upholstered showcase, and he does it, so help us, over a picket fence."
 Presley later thanked Curtiz for giving him the opportunity to show his potential as an actor; of his 33 films, Elvis considered it his favorite.

 The final film that Curtiz directed was The Comancheros, released six months before his death from cancer on April 10, 1962.
 Curtiz was ill during the shoot, but star John Wayne took over directing on the days Curtiz was too ill to work.
 Wayne did not want to take a co-director credit.

 Directing style

 Preparation

 Curtiz always invested the time necessary to prepare all aspects of a film before shooting.
 "As far as I am concerned," he said, "the chief work in directing a film is in preparing a story for the screen ...
 Nothing is as important ...
 A director can be likened to the field general of an army.
 He should know more clearly than anyone else what is coming, what to expect ...
 I believe this as a sound working plan."

-By putting time into preparation, he cut down on delays after production started which gave him the ability to put out about six films a year until the 1940s.
-He turned out Front Page Woman (1935) in only three weeks, which contained rapid-fire newspaper dialogue with Bette Davis, then turned around and made Captain Blood entirely on the sound stage without having to leave the studio.
+By putting time into preparation, he cut down on delays after production started, which gave him the ability to put out about six films a year until the 1940s.
+He turned out Front Page Woman (1935) in only three weeks, despite its rapid-fire newspaper dialogue with Bette Davis, then turned around and made Captain Blood almost entirely on the sound stage without having to leave the studio.